15 Surprising Ways Supermodels Were Discovered

 Claudia Schiffer

 At 17, Claudia Schiffer was discovered at a disco nightclub in Düsseldorf, Germany, not too far from where she grew up.
-The experience helped Schiffer overcome insecurities with her tallness, though she still had fears that, even after she was signed and flown out to cities jobs, it could all be taken away from her.
+The experience helped Schiffer overcome insecurities with her height, though she still had fears that, even after she was signed and flown out to jobs in big cities, it could all be taken away from her.

-'For a long time after I was discovered I felt they must have made a mistake.
-Any moment now they'll say, "Excuse me, you've got to go back to Germany, it's all wrong," Schiffer told The Guardian.
+"For a long time after I was discovered, I felt they must have made a mistake.
+Any moment now they'll say, 'Excuse me, you've got to go back to Germany, it's all wrong,'" Schiffer told The Guardian.

 Photo: